MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-policy.md

 - **Impact**: Fields not adhering to these rules can't be directly used in database policies.

-- **Solution**: Utilize the `mappings` section to create aliases for fields that don't meet these naming conventions; this ensures all fields can be included in policy expressions.
+- **Solution**: Utilize the `mappings` section to create aliases for fields that don't meet these naming conventions; mappings ensure all fields can be included in policy expressions.

 ### Utilizing `mappings` for Nonconforming Fields